facebook/react-native-website/docs/image.md

 ### `tintColor`

-Changes the color of all the non-transparent pixels to the tintColor.
+Changes the color of all non-transparent pixels to the `tintColor`.

 | Type               |
 | ------------------ |